Song of Count Timo: Synopsis

 and to guide the kingdom's separate dominions with his hand.

 On the hill of Weihenstephan, Timo holds court.
-He hangs thieves, brands robbers and sentences other criminals to maiming, that is, the lost of a foot, hand or nose.
+He hangs thieves, brands robbers and sentences other criminals to maiming, that is, the loss of a foot, hand or nose.
 Lines 69–82 suddenly turn to criticism of the ordeal and trial by combat.
 These are denounced as blasphemous, for they render reason and wisdom, and thus the Bible also, irrelevant.
 The Last Judgement becomes pointless, since everything could ostensibly be revealed and punished in this life.
-The ordeals of hot iron and boiling water specifically are alluded to.
+Specifically alluded to are the ordeals of hot iron and boiling water.

 The poem mentions how Bishop Hitto of Freising went to Rome to acquire relics for Weihenstephan.
 It ends with a lengthy story about the miraculous healing spring on Weihenstephan, supposedly called forth by Saint Corbinian, Freising's first bishop.
 The spring dried up because people let their dogs drink from it, but it was restored through a ceremony involving Corbinian's staff.
 During one of his courts, however, Timo let his dog drink from it and the dog died.
-The poem ends the lines (148–150):
+The poem ends with the lines (148–150):

 From that on which man thrives, the dog died.